sunilkumarc/Greetings/README.md

 # Greetings
-An app to send greetings to your loved ones on special occasions
+An app to send greetings to your loved ones on special occasions.